Long Beach Suffrage Centennial

 Long Beach Suffrage History

 Long Beach played a special role in women’s suffrage.
-While federal law did not allow women to vote until the historic constitutional amendment was ratified in 1920, women in California earned the right to vote in October 1911.
+While federal law did not allow women to vote until the historic 19th Constitutional Amendment was ratified in 1920, women in California earned the right to vote in October 1911.
 Earlier that year, on May 17th, hundreds of female delegates gathered in our lovely city of Long Beach at the Hotel Virginia for the Tenth Annual Convention of the California Federation of Women’s Clubs, representing 25,000 members throughout the state.
 The meeting was inspirational, and clubs across California dedicated their efforts to the suffrage movement.
-These pioneering women successfully earned the right to vote for California women nine years prior to the constitutional amendment, making California the largest democracy in the world where women could vote.
+These pioneering women successfully earned the right to vote for California women nine years prior to the Federal Constitutional Amendment, making California the largest democracy in the world where women could vote.

 Long Beach Suffrage Circle of Women, Community Group